-He Ali'i Ka 'Āina, He Kauwā Ke Kanaka (Land Stewardship)

-■ How does the Hawaiian world view (that all living things are related) nurture a healthy relationship with the 'āina?

-Grades 7 and 10 (Biology) and Grades 11 and 12 (Environmental Science or 'Plants and Animals of Hawai'i')

-- Involve students, family and community members in learning about the land and becoming responsible stewards for it. - Arrange service learning projects with a clear understanding of how student service will help them sustain their honua.

-- There is an inherent kuleana to care for all living things. - Kuleana is at the forefront of sustainability. - Kuleana is a lifelong practice.
+He Ali'i Ka 'Āina, He Kauwā Ke Kanaka Lesson 2: (Land Stewardship) Essential Question How does the Hawaiian world view (that all living things are related) nurture a healthy relationship with the 'āina?
+Age Level Grades 7 and 10 (Biology) and Grades 11 and 12 (Environmental Science or 'Plants and Animals of Hawai'i') Activities Involve students, family and community members in learning about the land and becoming responsible stewards for it.
+Arrange service learning projects with a clear understanding of how student service will help them sustain their honua.
+Reflections There is an inherent kuleana to care for all living things.
+Kuleana is at the forefront of sustainability.
+Kuleana is a lifelong practice.

-Lesson 3: Haku Mele (Poetic Composition)

-Essential Questions

-- How can you awaken your senses to the unique gifts of a place where you can see, touch, feel, hear, and taste what is unique about this honua? - How can you record experiences in a culturally expressive way? - How does a haku mele (a composed song) bridge the past, present and future? - How does a haku mele capture a unique sense of place, while honoring traditional practices?

-- Take students to a honua that has been identified as a significant honua in the moku. - Ask students to open their senses (sight, touch, sound, smell, taste, feel) to the honua and have them record these senses in their reflective journals. - Create a collaborative haku mele by asking them to pick their best reflective statement and group them by the senses they selected.
-Assemble them in a line and ask them to read their contributions in sequential order. - Rearrange, if necessary, for poetic flow. - Born is a Haku Mele!

-- Haku mele is a natural way to express one's thoughts and feelings about a place. - Haku mele can be poetry, chant, or song and can be accompanied or unaccompanied by instruments.
+Lesson 3: Haku Mele (Poetic Composition) Essential Questions How can you awaken your senses to the unique gifts of a place where you can see, touch, feel, hear, and taste what is unique about this honua?
+How can you record experiences in a culturally expressive way?
+How does a haku mele (song composer) bridge the past, present and future?
+How does a haku mele capture a unique sense of place, while honoring traditional practices?
+Age Level Preschool to High School Activities Take students to a honua that has been identified as a significant honua in the moku. • Ask students to open their senses (sight, touch, sound, smell, taste, feel) to the honua and have them record these senses in their reflective journals. • Create a collaborative haku mele by asking them to pick their best reflective statement and group them by the senses they selected.
+Assemble them in a line and ask them to read their contributions in sequential order.
+Rearrange, if necessary, for poetic flow.
+Born is a haku mele !
+Reflections Haku mele is a natural way to express one's thoughts and feelings about a place.
+Haku mele can be poetry, chant, or song and can be accompanied or unaccompanied by instruments.

-E hoʻopaʻaʻia ka paepae hanohano o ke kuanaʻike Hawaiʻi e kū haʻaheo ai ko ʻoneʻi keiki me ka hoʻolako aloha i ko kaʻāina a me ke ao no kākou a pau.
+E hoʻopaʻaʻia ka paepae hanohano o ke kuanaʻike Hawaiʻi e kū haʻaheo ai ko ʻoneʻi keiki me ka hoʻolako aloha i ko ka ʻāina a me ke ao no kākou a pau.